JimTsiob/Web-Development-Projects/Assignment 2/README.md

 # Library website

 For this project we had to create three webpages that comprised a library website.
 We also learned some technologies that are used in web development such as Handlebars , nodejs , Fetch API and the express framework.
+Finally , we learned how to connect the website with an external database.

 ## First webpage (index.html)
 the first webpage hosts the search bar , a menu to navigate through the other webpages and the button for searching